• Remembering

 Loss of Wholeness and the Basic Proposition as Development of Type

 1 of 9 aspects of wholeness/original essence (or basic truth, holy idea) that a child lost sight of.
-Consequently a child develops a compensating core belief about satisfactory survival that mimics original essence and the basic truth about life that the child lost sight of (but also creates an insatiable need).
+Consequently a child develops a compensating core belief about satisfactory survival that mimics the original capacity of essence and the basic truth about life that the child lost sight of (but also creates an insatiable need).

 Loss of Wholeness and Early Organizing Features as Development of Pattern